Famous birds of Costa Rica

 1. Resplendent quetzal

-Out of the ten trogon species, Resplendent Quetzal is one of them.
+Out of the ten trogon species, the Resplendent Quetzal is one of them.
 The male quetzal has the privilege of being more radiant than their female counterparts.
-They appear to have an emerald back, deep red front, and gorgeous feathers.
+They appear to have an emerald back, a deep red front, and gorgeous feathers.

 A male resplendent quetzal